sitespeedio/browsertime/README.md

 Checkout the [examples](docs/examples/README.md).

 ## Browsers
 Browsertime supports Firefox and Chrome on desktop.
-On Android we support Chrome.
+Limited support for Safari on desktop.
+On Android we support Chrome and Firefox (from 8.0) and limited Safari on iOS.

-But we want to [support Opera (on Android)](https://github.com/tobli/browsertime/issues/150)  and when(?!) iOS Safari supports WebDriver we will add that too.

 ## How does it work
 Browsertime uses Selenium NodeJS to drive the browser.
 It starts the browser, load a URL, executes configurable Javascripts to collect metrics, collect a HAR file.